andersen-lab/outbreak-local-documentation/docs/source/install.rst

 .. code-block:: console
     /web/src/localConfig.json

-Definitions of the parameters in these files can be found under .. ref:`parameters`.
+Definitions of the parameters in these files can be found under `parameters`_.

 Run A Docker Command
 --------------------

-Once the repository is cloned and properly set up pick a docker command to run, as found here .. ref:`docker-commands`.
+Once the repository is cloned and properly set up pick a docker command to run, as found here `docker-commands`.